manufacturist/community-bulletin-board/README.md

 A low-cost, secure, invite-only bulletin board web app with encrypted storage.

-CBB allows your community to post on an online bulletin board.
-The Admin invites members via email, and each member can have up to 2 active posts (by default) at a time to keep things organized.
+This solution allows your community to post on an online bulletin board.
+The Admin invites new members via email, and each member can have up to 2 active posts (by default) at a time to keep things organized.

-The Admin can:
+An Admin can:

-* Remove users or their posts
+* Moderate the board by removing posts
-* Adjust the maximum number of posts per user (0-5)
+* Adjust the number of active posts per user [0,5]
-* Promote other users to Admin (or demote them to member only)
+* Promote users to `admin` (note: the `owner` can demote any user to `member`)

 Supports three interface themes: the classic one which is `cork`, and the `light` & `dark` ones.

 All the data stored in the database is encrypted.
 It is decrypted when it is retrieved and served to the users.
-Only the administrators are able to read personal data.
+The administrators are the only ones that can read the email addresses.

+#### Philosophy

+This project is a slower way to get in touch with your community.
+It's based on the idea of `ma` (間), a Japanese word for the pause or space between things.
+There are no notifications.
+No reactions.
+No pressure to reply fast.
+Just a calm place to share and check in when you feel like it.

 ## Table of Contents